 It has been hotter than hell here.
 And the top floors of old buildings aren’t conducive to rapid cooling or anything.
 I shouldn’t bitch, because it’s starting to cool off now, and I’m sure things will be peachy.
 Nothing like last summer in Seattle, where I had to get drunk every night just to get any sleep.

-I saw Star Wars twice over the extended holiday weekend, and you’re probably expecting me to say that I loved it and I have been waiting since I was a kid, or that it was completely retarded and that George Lucas should shove Jar Jar Binks up his ass, along with his fucking ewok-esque charaters obviously added to the movie to market to 8 year old kids.
+I saw Phantom Menace twice over the extended holiday weekend, and you’re probably expecting me to say that I loved it and I have been waiting since I was a kid, or that it was completely stupid and that George Lucas should shove Jar Jar Binks up his ass, along with his fucking ewok-esque charaters obviously added to the movie to market to 8 year old kids.
 Well, it’s a little of both, and it’s the biggest and most disproportionate list of pros and cons that I could even list for a movie.
 Let me try:

 Okay, enough about that.